ybutala/A-B-Test-Implementation/README.md

 ## A/B-Test-Implementation

-I have implemented and tested an A/B test on a sample data set of button impressions and button clicks.
-We tested the significance of altering the visual appreance of a button for a website.

-Null hypothesis: The Click-through-rate for the new button does not significantly improve above the current click-through-rate

-Our minimum practical necessicity was to increase the CTR by at least 10%, hence the delta = 0.1
+As part of the Pro Bono Consulting Club, I implemented and analyzed an A/B test to evaluate the impact of altering the visual appearance of a "SHOP" button on a website.
+The test was conducted over two weeks, during which we collected data from approximately 20,000 impressions.
+The null hypothesis for the test stated that the click-through rate (CTR) for the new button would not significantly improve compared to the current CTR.
+Our goal was to achieve a practical improvement of at least 10%, setting the minimum detectable effect (delta) to 0.1.